AsBuiltReport/AsBuiltReport.Veeam.VBR/README.md

 ## :no_entry_sign: Unsupported Versions

 - Veeam versions 10 and earlier are no longer supported.
 Compatibility with these versions is not guaranteed, and any issues related to versions prior to v11 will not be addressed.
-- Veeam version 13 and later are not supported.
+- Veeam version 13 is not supported.

 [Veeam Product Lifecycle Policy](https://www.veeam.com/product-lifecycle.html)